-Because time was of the essence during the build, and because Paul was mostly working alone, he decided to mount an existing caravan (a camper trailer for those of us in the States) to the chassis, rather than build the camper body from scratch.
+Because time was of the essence during the build, and because Paul was mostly working alone, he decided to mount an existing caravan (a camper trailer for those of us in the States) to the chassis, rather than build the camper body from scratch, he just made sure to add new rv batteries.
 While I’ve seen this done, I’ve never seen it look this good.
 In fact, I would wager that you wouldn’t have known this fact if it wasn’t revealed here.

 Click through to read the whole post, with more information and over fifty huge photos spread across three galleries (interior, exterior, and build-log photos).

-Paul completed the truck in March of 2009 and traveled extensively in it over the next two years.
+Paul completed the truck in March of 2009 and traveled extensively in it over the next two years with some tractor parts he purchased from Fastline.
 He reports that fuel consumption was in the range of 32l/100km (7.35 mpg), which isn’t too bad for a motorhome like this, especially considering that the Mercedes-Benz 6 cylinder puts out 490 horsepower after some chip tuning.
 Also, unlike many of the Unimog-based off-road campers I see, I’d imagine that this one is actually quite comfortable on the highway, especially having started life as an all-wheel-drive tractor (feel free to weigh in on that in the comments).

 Paul finally chose to sell the Actros 6×6 due to the generally high maintenance and operating costs, it lives in Germany now.
 So while we’re all wondering what he’ll build next, check back in a few days for a a feature on the Unimog camper he built in 1997!